 Law No. 25,561 on Public Emergency and Exchange System Reform, issued in January 2002, established duties for hydrocarbon exports for a five-year period.
 In January 2007, Law No. 26,217 extended this export withholding system for an additional five-year period and also established specifically that this regime is also applicable to exports from "Tierra del Fuego" province, which were previously exempted.
 Up to March 2008, Resolution No. 534/2006 of the Ministry of Economy and Production ("MEP") was in force, which, as from July 25, 2006, had raised the natural gas withholding rate from 20% to 45% and had established the natural gas import price from Bolivia as the basis for its determination.
 Resolution No. 532/2004 (in force until November, 2007) had settled the withholding rate for crude oil between 25% and 45% in function of the West Texas Intermediate ("WTI") price, and between 5% and 25% for other refined products.
 On November 16, 2007, the MEP published Resolution No. 394/2007, modifying the withholding regime on exports of crude oil and other refined products.
 The new regime provides reference prices and floor prices which in conjunction with the WTI determine the export rate for each product.
 For crude oil, when the WTI exceeds the reference price of US\$ 60.9 per barrel, the producer is allowed to collect a floor price of US\$ 42 per barrel, depending on the quality of the crude oil sold, with the remainder being withheld by the Argentine Government.
 When the WTI is under the reference price but over US\$ 45 per barrel, a 45% withholding rate should be applied.
 If such price is under US\$ 45 per barrel, the Government will have to determine the export rate within a term of 90 business days.
-As of the date of the issuance of these financial statements, this latter situation has not happened.
-In March 2008, Resolution N° 127/2008 of the MEP increased the natural gas export withholding rate to 100% of the highest price from any natural gas import contract.
-This resolution has also established a variable withholding system applicable to liquefied petroleum gas, similar to the one established by the Resolution N° 394/2007.
-As of March 31, 2009, the crude oil withholding rate determined according to Resolutions N° 394/2007 and N° 127/2008 of MEP, also currently applies to diesel, gasoline products and other refined products.
+Furthermore, in March 2008, Resolution No. 127/2008 of the MEP increased the natural gas export withholding rate to 100% of the highest price from any natural gas import contract.
+This resolution has also established a variable withholding system applicable to liquefied petroleum gas, similar to the one established by the Resolution No. 394/2007.
+As of June 30, 2009, the crude oil withholding rate determined according to Resolutions No. 394/2007 and No. 127/2008 of MEP, also currently applies to diesel, gasoline products and other refined products.
 In addition, the procedure above mentioned also applies to fuel oil, petrochemical gasoline, lubricants and liquefied petroleum gas (including propane, butane and blends) and other refined products, considering different reference and floor prices disclosed in the mentioned resolutions.

-Natural gas export clients are currently absorbing the payment of export duties established by the Resolution No. 127/08.
-Some of them have done it reserving their rights to future claims.
+Natural gas export clients are currently absorbing the payment of export duties established by the Resolution No. 127/2008.
+Some of them have paid reserving their rights to future claims.